-The law doesn’t say an age when you can leave a child on their own, but it’s an offence to leave a child alone if it places them at risk.
+The law does not say an age when you can leave a child on their own, but it’s an offence to leave a child alone if it places them at risk.

-Use your judgement on how mature your child is before you decide to leave them alone, eg at home or in a car.
+Use your judgement on how mature your child is before you decide to leave them alone, for example at home or in a car.

 The National Society for the Prevention of Cruelty to Children (NSPCC) says: